xli000/testRepo1/README.md

 # testRepo1
-This is a repo for the class
+This is a repo for the class.

+I'm editing my readme for clarity $X^2$